Violet (color): Etymology and definitions

-The word violet as a color name derives from the Middle English and Old French violete, in turn from the Latin viola, names of the violet flower.
+The word violet as a color name derives from the Middle English and Old French violete, in turn from the Latin viola, the name of the violet flower.
 The first recorded use as a color name in English was in 1370.

 Relationship to purple

 Violet is closely associated with purple.
-In optics, violet is a spectral color: It refers to the color of any different single wavelength of light on the short wavelength end of the visible spectrum (between approximately 380 and 435 nanometers), whereas purple is the color of various combinations of red, blue and violet light, some of which humans perceive as similar to violet.
+In optics, violet is a spectral color: It refers to the color of any different single wavelength of light on the short wavelength end of the visible spectrum (between approximately 380 and 435 nanometers), whereas purple is the color of various combinations of red, blue and violet light, some of which some humans perceive as similar to violet.
 In common usage, both terms are used to refer to a variety of colors between blue and red in hue.
 Historically, violet has tended to be used for bluer hues and purple for redder hues.
 In the traditional color wheel used by painters, violet and purple are both placed between red and blue, with violet being closer to blue.

 In science

 Optics

 Violet is at one end of the spectrum of visible light, between blue light, which has a longer wavelength, and ultraviolet light, which has a shorter wavelength and is not visible to humans.
-Violet encompasses light with a wavelength of approximately 380 to 435 nanometers.
-Violet objects often appear dark, because human vision is relatively insensitive to those wavelengths.
-The reason that to (typical trichromat) humans violet light appears a bit reddish compared to spectral blue (despite spectral red being at the other end of the visible spectrum) is because the S-cone type (i.e. the one most sensitive to short wavelengths) contributes a bit of red to the red-versus-green opponent channel (which at the longer blue wavelengths gets counteracted by the M-cone type).
-Computer and television screens, using the RGB color model, cannot produce actual violet light and instead mimic it with a shade of purple, combining blue light at high intensity with red light at less intensity.
+Violet wavelengths are between approximately 380 and 435 nanometers.
+The color violet appears dark because the S cones, which contribute very little to the perception of lightness, do not have a high sensitivity to violet light.
+The reason why to (typical trichromat) humans violet light appears slightly reddish compared to spectral blue (despite spectral red being at the other end of the visible spectrum) is, according to the opponent process hypothesis of color vision, that the S-cone type (i.e. the one most sensitive to short wavelengths) contributes some red to the red-versus-green opponent channel (which at the longer blue wavelengths gets counteracted by the M-cone type).
+Computer and television screens, using the RGB color model, cannot produce spectral violet light and instead they combine blue light at high intensity with red light at less intensity.

+Monochromatic lamps emitting spectral-violet wavelengths can be roughly approximated by the color named electric violet, which is a composed-light violet producing a similar effect to the human eye.